 This masterfully crafted iron helmet has butterflies etched into the sides.
-Wearing the helmet bestows the feather falling ability, as per the spell, once per day.
+Wearing the helmet protects the character from all falling damage.
 It also changes the wearer's vision, becoming over-saturated with millions of colors.
-While wearing the helm, the character suffers a -4 penalty vs. charm/suggestion spells or spell-like effects, but gains a +4 bonus to saves vs. sonic attacks and deafening noises.
+While wearing the helm, the character suffers a -4 penalty to Save vs. charm/suggestion spells or spell-like effects, but gains a +4 bonus to Saves vs. sonic attacks and deafening noises.